ophian/ophian.github.io/_posts/2021-11-26-Serendipity-Styx-AV1-Image-File-support.md

     which can be <strong>VERY SLOW</strong> compared to JPEG or WebP images.
 While the majority of user devices should have no problem decoding AVIF images for display, it can at times take over a minute or two to encode an image to AVIF.</p>

+    <p>The time and resources required for encoding benefits some images with impressive
+    extreme compression ratios.
+I had all over from ~30 up to extreme 96,6 percent of image compression ratios without loss.</p>

     <p>As the format evolves, the encoding performance is likely to improve in future.</p>